Help us extend our Rainforest Canopy Walkway

 A generation that does not understand or value the natural world will not strive to protect it.
 Eden is uniquely placed to tell the story of the rainforests and the climate.
 Help us to deliver this project, inspire action and get people talking.

-We're halfway to our target but we need your support to reach our goal.
+We need your support to reach our goal.
 We invite you to help Eden grow by supporting the next phase of our development.

 To help us tell this story please